-Improvement Specialists are responsible for leading the deployment of improvement strategy, for training others and for providing broad and deep technical expertise in advanced and complex Lean and Six Sigma, Project and Change Management principles and tools to enable identification and delivery of improvement opportunities aligned to key business goals.
+An Improvement Specialist is responsible for leading the deployment of improvement strategy, for training others and for providing broad and deep technical expertise in advanced and complex Lean and Six Sigma, Project and Change Management principles and tools to enable identification and delivery of improvement opportunities aligned to key business goals.

-Improvement Specialists typically report to Improvement Leaders who develop the improvement strategy and governance processes, and who provide technical guidance on advanced analysis.
-Improvement Specialists manage (directly and/or matrix) Improvement Practitioners who lead smaller improvement projects aligned to the improvement strategy.
+An Improvement Specialist typically reports to Improvement Leaders who develop the improvement strategy and governance processes, and who provide technical guidance on advanced analysis.
+The Improvement Specialist would normally manage (directly and/or matrix) Improvement Practitioners who lead smaller improvement projects aligned to the improvement strategy.

 They also swiftly visualise processes, problems and opportunities and use both graphical and statistical analysis to deliver improvements.They work closely with other Improvement Specialists to support the delivery of improvement strategy, working on multiple simultaneous projects linked to key business objectives, identifying and engaging both subject matter experts and key stakeholders.
 Their work generally requires them to interact with others but typically involves a high-degree of autonomy.

 This apprenticeship usually takes 14 – 18 months to complete during which you will participate in training, development and on-going review activities.
 This apprenticeship covers the professional behaviours, knowledge and skills that are required of an Improvement Specialist.

 - Leading the local deployment of improvement strategy; supporting delivery of business goals, for example they may model critical process inputs to enable root causes of complex problems to be verified or they may develop bespoke measurement processes to enable the collection of good-quality data in support of change